The Dark Side of Responsibility – Owning Your Shadow Without Self-Blame

 Of course, it’s completely normal to care for your parents, but depending on how intense this was, the roles can be reversed, and you start feeling like a parent to your own parents.

-To make things simple, these people internalize that their sense of self-worth is correlated to being the caretaker and everybody’s savior.
+To make things simple, parentified children internalize that their sense of self-worth is correlated to being the caretaker and everybody’s savior.

 This is especially aggravated if they experienced overly critical parents and felt ashamed of who they are, as this also enhances the pursuit for validation and perfectionism.

 In summary, this creates a need for control, the fear of making minor mistakes, and an overwhelming and paralyzing sense of responsibility for things they shouldn’t have.
-If they’re less than perfect, self-blame is the only option.
+If they’re less than perfect, self-blame and self-criticism become their mantra.

 I feel you.
 So what can we do?